Pennsylvania Department of Human Services

 Service reports – With our reports you’ll always have a clear picture of the services you’ve received.

-Goods & Services – We process payments for goods and services purchased by the participants using their allocated budget funds
+Vendor Payments –We process vendor payments purchased by participants using their allocated budget funds

 Self-Directed Care FAQ